“I make other carry-on bags nervous.”

 Sure.
 Simply order your favorite color Logo Patch

 and sew it on yourself.
-Red Oxx cannot change the patch colors for you.
+Red Oxx cannot change the logo patch colors for you.

 Can I order a bag without the logo?

 Logo Patches are centered using a hole punch.
 If you remove the patch, there will be a hole in the bag that could cause a snag.
 Red Oxx cannot build a bag without a logo as this would disrupt the efficiency of the production line.
-Feel free to use a permanent marker to color the patches.
+Feel free to use a permanent marker to color the red patches black.

 Is there a way to securely lock my bag?